To create a new post or a new page, you can run the following command:

 hexo-renderer-pug installed, then you can even write your post in pug template language.

-You can rename your posts and change to file extension from
+You can rename your posts and change the file extension from

 .ejs, then Hexo will use

-hexo-renderer-ejs to render that file, so do the other formats.
+hexo-renderer-ejs to render that file, and so do the other formats.